 “I think that as we prepare to serve clients, having people from different backgrounds, different walks of life, different experiences, adds to the way that we build out the programs and build out services, because you have a different spectrum of ideas ...,” she said.

 “I think when it comes to that direct service component, clients can find people they can identify with and I definitely think that improves people’s experiences when they come to our organization.”

-Smith said her two-person department is building a pilot program that will formalize the social work the agency has provided for the last 10 years.
+Smith said her three-person department is building a pilot program that will formalize the social work the agency has provided for the last 10 years.
 Those efforts include addressing clients’ basic needs such as housing, transportation, paying for utilities and food.

 She also wants to be able help clients to recognize their own strengths and needs, whether it's someone who wants to do community organizing, go back to school or learn how to drive a car.

 Madison Orozco, ACD's community collaborations associate, said her goal is to establish a St. Louis that cares for people while actively fighting and dismantling oppressive systems and institutions.

 She agreed with Smith that it’s important for the staff to reflect the diverse identities of the clients.
 But the diversity is equally important for staff members, too, Orozco said.

 “When I started at ArchCity, I had never really worked in an organizing space that had minority leadership, that had black leadership, that had a lot of people who were impacted and involved in the work,” she said.